 ‘So what’s the ultimate purpose of The Tennis Book?‘

-To make it EASY to teach yourself (and others) world-class tennis strokes.
+To make it EASY for EVERYONE to teach themselves (and others) world-class tennis strokes.

 ‘Why would anyone listen to you?’